PhoenixYork166/Cybersecurity-research/README.md

 ## Read illustrated guide from:
 ## ./Bypass-Firewall-SSH-Tunneling/Bypassing IGS Fortinet Firewall port 443.docx
 ##
+## Once you established a secret SSH tunnel
+## Feel free to launch the Backdoor client on your victims
+## Traffic derived from Downloading/Uploading files from/to Victims are securely encrypted as a Deep Web
+## Intrusion Detection Systems won't be able to trace encrypted SSH tunnelled traffic ;)
+## This gives you an extra edge in maintaining persistency on your Victims (Botnets) ;)
+##
 ## Pre-requisites:
 ## An AWS EC2 Linux with Public port forwarding & GatewayPorts open
+##
 ## https://www.youtube.com/watch?v=Wp7boqm3Xts&t=870s
+##
 ## SSH Tunneling Tutorial 2
 ## https://www.youtube.com/watch?v=pk5OF8XZSFM